 To save time and come up with answers to the questions that Your Story doesn’t answer, you can use the Rule of 3 to prepare:

 - Prepare 3 “Short Stories” from your academic and work experience that demonstrate the qualities bankers are seeking – analytical skills, attention to detail, teamwork/leadership, knowledge of deals, client management, etc. You can re-use these stories to answer most qualitative questions.

 - Select 3 Strengths and 3 Weaknesses.
 The strengths should be easy because you already know the qualities that bankers are seeking (see above); the weaknesses are more challenging.

 - Address Your Top 3 “Real” Weaknesses.
 For example, do you have a low GPA or, in the U.K., low A-Levels?
 Do you not have relevant work experience?
 Are you a job-hopper?
 Do you know accounting/finance?
 Are you boring?

-Your 3 Short Stories: Success, Failure, and Leadership
+Your 3 Short Stories for Investment Banking Fit Questions: Success, Failure, and Leadership

 While your main Story is important, it also tends to be long – and bankers have ADD.

 So, you need 3 “short stories” that demonstrate different qualities and answer different objections: